lodu/dataframe-to-superset/README.md

 [![PyPI version](https://img.shields.io/pypi/v/dataframe-to-superset)](https://pypi.org/project/dataframe-to-superset/)

-Upload your DataFrame to Superset as a datasource for rapid visualization.
+Upload your DataFrame to Superset as a dataset for rapid visualization.
 ## Notes

 - Ensure you have a database or datasource in Superset that supports CSV uploads.